WARNING! Cutting the umbilical cord too soon can result in oxygen deprivation, stem cell, hemoglobin, lung and brain damage.

 by Barbara J. Andrews, Publisher / December 2010

-Most breeders hasten to cut and tie the umbilical cord an inch or two from the belly but here's why you should let the dam chew the cord as nature intended.
+Breeders and Veterinarians hasten to cut and tie the umbilical cord an inch or two from the belly but here's why you should let the dam chew the cord as nature intended.

 Note: if she has several contractions but no placenta, stop trying to work the umbilical cord out, it could be tangled around a puppy.
 Just keep count of placentas and be patient.
 If she continues to have non-productive but hard contractions, call your vet.

-What you're going to learn about the umbilical cord and whelping puppies probably contradicts what you've been taught and what most vets still do but trust me, even a first-time dam knows what to do?
+What you're going to learn about the umbilical cord and whelping puppies probably contradicts what you've been taught and what most vets still do but trust me, even a first-time dam knows what to do.
 She licks the newborn.
 Lick, lick, lick.
 It stimulates the puppy.
 If you leave her alone, she gets the puppy going quite nicely.

 I hear someone saying you have to “sling” a puppy that can’t breathe.
 Correct.
 I watch to see that every whelp gasps, takes in that first big breath and colors up.
 If a newborn is blue-grey, limp, not moving; grab him and the placenta using paper towels to maintain a firm grip on the slippery puppy.
 Stand up.
 Cradle him on his back in both hands.
 Raise your hands over your head and sling the puppy forcefully downwards between your knees.
 You may have to repeat if he’s seriously oxygen-deprived.
 The centrifugal force clears the lungs and probably scares the hell out of a newborn, causing him to reflex-gasp.
 Whatever, it works.
-If not, press gently depress the rib cage while puffing into his mouth and nostrils.
+If not, gently depress the rib cage while gently puffing into his mouth and nostrils.
 When he's breathing and his muzzle is turning pink, give him back to mom.

 Okay, back to a normal delivery.
 The dam is cleaning the puppy, rolling him to and fro and if she’s really good at this, she’ll begin to nudge him closer to her warm udders.
 Note I didn’t say squat about she’s gnawing the umbilical cord.
 Her first job is to rip the sack away from the head.
 Then she licks and stimulates the puppy.
 That gets him going.
 He gasps, inflates his lungs.